-According to the latest report by IMARC Group, titled "Indian Ammonia Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025," the ammonia market in India reached a consumption volume of nearly 15 Million Tons in 2019.
+According to the latest report by IMARC Group, titled "Indian Ammonia Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027," the ammonia market in India is expected to exhibit a CAGR of around 1% during 2022-2027.
 Ammonia (NH3) is a compound of nitrogen and hydrogen that exists as a colorless gas with a distinct odor.
 It is produced in the soil from the decomposition of organic matter, such as plants, animals and animal wastes and in humans during the break down of proteins in the body.
 It is widely used as a key component for manufacturing numerous products, such as ammonium nitrate fertilizers, that are extensively utilized for improving farm yield and promoting plant growth.
 Additionally, it is employed in the production of numerous pharmaceutical and cleaning products that are used across the commercial and residential segments.

 We are regularly tracking the direct effect of COVID-19 on the market, along with the indirect influence of associated industries.
 These observations will be integrated into the report.